 Create a new template

-- Click File > New file in the sidebar finder to create a new template.
+- Click File > New file at the top of the finder to create a new template.

-- In the dialog box that appears, choose Drag and drop.
+- In the dialog box, choose Drag and drop.

 - Use the dropdown menu to choose the template type you'd like to create.
 While most modules can be added to any template, each type of template has special modules only available to that template type.
 You can select the following template types: